-If conformance for DASH content conforming to this CMAF media profile is done, then the following applies:
+If conformance for DASH content conforming to any of these CMAF media profile is done, then the following applies:

-The DASH content is checked against the format requirements of for the defined DASH profile
+The DASH content is checked against the format requirements of for the defined DASH profile.

-In addition, the DASH content is also checked against CMAF conformance using the mapping as defined in clause 8.X.
+In addition, the DASH content is also checked against CMAF conformance using the mapping as defined in clause 8.X.4 or 8.X.5, respectively.

 Note: A content conforming to this profile is expected to conform to both, the DASH content constraints as well as the to the CMAF constraints.